opensource-ambit/beginning-open-source-contributions/README.rst

 "Contribute to" open source:
 -------------------
 "Contribute to" Project/ software also mentioned on their websites as:

-(or in their GitHub repository as CONTRIBUTING .md or .rst file)
+(or in their GitHub repository in CONTRIBUTING .md or .rst file)

 +-----------+-------------+--------------+-------------+------------+
 |How to:    | get started | get involved | collaborate | contribute |